 Conclusion: Mexican Coke doesn’t taste better, has no clear health benefits, and doesn’t really contain “natural” sugar anyway.

 All sugary drinks are bad for you, don’t drink them.

 Also, remember that all cola (including diet) is bad for your teeth, due to the acidity.
 If you drink it, try to do so with meals, try to use a straw, and try to drink some water after.
 Also, don’t brush your teeth immediately after drinking cola.
 The enamel on your teeth is vulnerable due to the acidity.
-You should wait 30-60 minutes for your saliva to repair the enamel before brushing.
+Before brushing, you should wait 30-60 minutes for your saliva to repair the enamel.